ericpretzel/wid-bot/README.md

 2. **Set up the code environment.**

-`git clone` this repository, and make sure you have all the above dependencies installed.
-Pipenv will take care of the rest of them.
+`git clone` this repository, and make sure you have followed the instructions above.
+Pipenv will take care of the dependencies.

 Run the following commands inside the base directory of the project, which will store your keys in a hidden file named `.env`.
 This is where sensitive information like the bot token and API keys will go.
 Replace the values below with your own personal values.
 ```
 $ echo TOKEN=qwertyuiop >> .env
 $ echo GUILD_ID=12345678 >> .env